Darcyddx/Active-Vision/Documentation/User Stories.md

 - **Technical Notes:** Speed calculation requires frame-by-frame analysis; ensure accuracy within ±5 km/h.
 - **Notes:** Option to toggle between metric and imperial units.

----

-### Summary
-These user stories cover the needs of different personas (Android user, beginner, coach, and advanced player) with varying priorities and complexities.
-Let me know if you’d like to adjust priorities, add more acceptance criteria, or refine any details!